 When IPv4 and IPv6 are enabled, an object adapter endpoint that uses an IPv6 (or wildcard) address can accept both IPv4 and IPv6 connections.
-This is true for all supported platforms except Windows XP and Windows Server 2003, where you must define separate IPv4 and IPv6 endpoints if you want the object adapter to accept both types of connections.

-Java's default network stack always accepts both IPv4 and IPv6 connections regardless of the settings of Ice.IPv6.
+Java's default network stack always accepts both IPv4 and IPv6 connections regardless of the settings of Ice.
+IPv6.
+Thus, in Java, an object adapter endpoint that uses the IPv4 wildcard will accept both IPv4 and IPv6 connections.
 You can configure the Java run time to use only IPv4 by starting your application with the following JVM option:

+Java

-Java java -Djava.net.preferIPv4Stack=true
+java -Djava.net.preferIPv4Stack=true ...